 How to pack a wound

 There are places on the body — such as the armpit, groin, and neck junctions — that are just too difficult to create well-aimed direct pressure against.
-Or sometimes a wound is so deep that you can’t push hard enough on the surface to create pressure down at the point of injury.
+Or sometimes a wound is so deep that you can’t push hard enough on the surface to create pressure down at the point of severe hemorrhage.

 Packing a wound is the process of building pressure by forcing gauze (or a similar material) into the wound.